MohammedBm/GameUp/README.md

 # GameUp

-GameUp is a platform for player who are looking to play with new people.
-This platform give the user to create a new room or join rooms.
-In this rooms there is details about the game and how many user can join.
-Inside this rooms there is private chat room.
-This is the perfect platform for gamers who is looking for new friends
+GameUp is a platform for players who are looking to play with new people.
+This platform gives the user to create a new room or join rooms.
+In this rooms, there are details about the game and how many user can join.
+Inside these rooms, the player can chat with each other via real-time chat box using firebase.
+GameUp was created using Rails as an API, react js for the front end and Bootstrap for the UI.
+GameUp is the perfect platform for gamers who are looking for new friends

 ## Installation instructions
 To use this application you can clone the repo via this command in your terminal